Isaac-Ewing/Lab-01b/README.md

 # Lab-01b
--The best lab
+- The best lab
--No better lab
+- No better lab
--Everyone agrees
+- Everyone agrees

 ## Reasoning
 _Why is it the best lab?_